0x7c13/Notepads/README.md

 ## What is Notepads and why do I care?

 I have waited long enough for a modern windows 10 notepad app to come before I have to do it myself.
 Don’t get me wrong, Notepad++, Atom, VS Code and Sublime are good editors.
 I have used most of them and I will continue use them in the future.
 However, they are either too heavy or looks old.
 I really need a win32 notepad.exe replacement that feels light, simple and clean to help me get things done as quickly as possible and use it as a turnaround text editor to quickly modify config files or write some notes.
-Most importantly, it has to be fast and beautiful.
+Most importantly, it has to be blazingly fast and beautiful.

 So here comes the “Notepads” 🎉 (s stands for Sets).

 * A modern, stylish text editor with minimum design.
-* Feels like win32 notepad.exe but looks better.
+* Blazingly fast, feels like win32 notepad.exe but looks better.
 * Launch from command line or powershell by typing: "notepads" or "notepads %path-to-your-file%".

 ![Screenshot Dark](ScreenShots/Notepads_SC_B_1.jpg?raw=true "Dark")